QuickBlox/Documentation/docs/4_android/5_Calls.md

 ```

 ### Set QBRTCClient instance up
-To use QuickBlox WebRTC video calls follow next steps:
+To use QuickBlox WebRTC video calls follow the next steps:
 * Add signalling manager
-* Prepare your activity class to audio/video calls
+* Prepare your activity class for audio/video calls
 * Set video view for remote video track
 * Set video view for local video track
 * Notify RTCClient that you are ready to receive calls